PIVX-Project/PIVX/doc/release-notes/draft-release-notes-6.0.0.md

     submitprotxregistration "tx" "sig"

     Submits the specified ProTx to the network.
-This command will also sign the inputs of the transaction which were previously added by "preprareprotxregistration" to cover transaction fees
+This command will also sign the inputs of the transaction which were previously added by "prepareprotxregistration" to cover transaction fees

     Arguments:
-    1. "tx"                 (string, required) The serialized transaction previously returned by "preprareprotxregistration"
+    1. "tx"                 (string, required) The serialized transaction previously returned by "prepareprotxregistration"
     2. "sig"                (string, required) The signature signed with the collateral key.
 Must be in base64 format.

     Result: